-Want to reverse the negative effects of sugary, starchy and acidic foods?
+Want to reverse the harmful effects of sugary, starchy, and acidic foods?

-Just like there are foods that are bad for teeth, there are also foods that are amazing for tooth health.
-To amplify tooth strength, feed your children foods high in vitamins and minerals.
+Like some foods are bad for teeth, some foods are amazing for tooth health.
+Feed your children foods high in vitamins and minerals to amplify tooth strength.

 Here are some vitamins & minerals that are good for your child’s teeth: